-Community-Based Resilience Analysis (CoBRA) Implementation Guidelines
+Community-Based Resilience Analysis (CoBRA) Implementation Guidelines: Version 2

 Completing a CoBRA assessment comprises three phases, which are further broken down into a series of logical steps.
 For each step, the guidelines outline:

 • Issues the assessment team needs to consider and address;

 • Specific activities to be undertaken by the assessment team; and